Eyr3/FLTracer/README.md

 - `filterpy==1.4.5`
 - `tqdm==4.66.1`

-Our code is tested on `Python 3.8.11`.
+Our code is evaluated on `Python 3.8.11`.

-## HOWTO
+## Usage
 ### Saving Updates
-To detect attackers, you should provide local updates of suspect clients, which need to has the following folder structure.
+To detect attackers, you should provide local updates of suspect clients, which need to have the following folder structure.
 ```shell
 results
 |-- weights < updates need to be detected >